Hum Dekhenge: Background

-The nazm was composed as a medium of protest against Zia Ul Haq's oppressive regime.
+The nazm was composed as a medium of protest against Zia Ul Haq's regime.
 It gained a rapid cult-following as a leftist song of resistance and defiance, after a public rendition by Iqbal Bano at Alhamra Arts Council on 13 February 1986, ignoring the ban on Faiz's poetry.

+However, scholars of Urdu such as Rauf Parekh and others argue that while Faiz was critical of Zia, this poem wasn't written with him in mind but as a tribute to the 1979 Islamic revolution of Iran, this poem having been written just a few months after the revolution.
+This also explains the poem's Islamic symbols and Sufi motifs.

+Muhammad Azam Nadwi translated Faiz's this nazm into Arabic under the title "Naḥnu Narā'" (نحن نرى).

 Themes

 Faiz employs the metaphor of traditional Islamic imagery to subvert and challenge Zia's fundamentalist interpretation of them; Qayamat, the Day of Reckoning is transformed into the Day of Revolution, wherein Zia's military government will be ousted by the people and democracy will be re-installed.